Jonathan R. Alger

-Jonathan Roberts Alger is an American lawyer and academic who is the president of American University.
-Alger became the university's 16th president on July 1, 2024.
-He previously served as James Madison University's sixth president from 2012 to 2024.
+Jonathan Roberts Alger is an American lawyer and academic, currently serving as the inaugural joint American 250 Fellow with the American Council on Education and the American Association of Colleges and Universities since July 2026.

+He served as the 16th president of American University from July 2024 to June 2026 and as the 6th president of James Madison University from 2012 to 2024.

 Alger is also a legal scholar with expertise on higher education policy and law and co-taught a seminar on leadership in the James Madison University Honors Program.

 Education

 Alger graduated from Swarthmore College, where he received his B.A. with high honors in political science with a history minor and a concentration in public policy with membership in Phi Beta Kappa.
 He then earned his Juris Doctor (J.D.) with cum laude honors from Harvard Law School.

 Career

 Before becoming president at JMU, Alger was the senior vice president and general counsel at Rutgers University.
 Before working at Rutgers, Alger served as assistant general counsel at the University of Michigan, where he played a key role.
 In the university’s efforts in two landmark Supreme Court cases on diversity and admissions he coordinated one of the largest amicus brief coalitions in Supreme Court history.
 At both Rutgers and Michigan, he taught courses, seminars and independent studies in law, higher education and public policy.
 He has also taught interdisciplinary courses for graduate students in law, education, public policy and information.

 Prior to his time at University of Michigan, he served as counsel for the American Association of University Professors, where he advised institutions on policies, procedures and cases on issues such as academic freedom, shared governance, tenure, due process and discrimination.
 Earlier in his career he served as attorney-advisor for the United States Department of Education's Office for Civil Rights.
 He also previously served as an associate in the law firm of Morgan, Lewis & Bockius.

 Because of Alger’s background in civil rights law, he has been credited with understanding the intricacies of how the Office for Civil Rights interprets and enforces Title IX.
 Alger's track record promoting campus civic engagement has been positive.
 In 2018, Alger was one of the first recipients of the ALL IN Campus Democracy Challenge Standout Campus President Award.
 In February 2024, Alger was appointed to the initiative's President’s Council.